miraland-labs/miraland/docs/src/validator/get-started/setup-a-validator.md

 sudo apt upgrade
 ```

-## Sol User
+## Mln User

-Create a new Ubuntu user, named `sol`, for running the validator:
+Create a new Ubuntu user, named `mln`, for running the validator:

 ```
-sudo adduser sol
+sudo adduser mln
 ```

-It is a best practice to always run your validator as a non-root user, like the `sol` user we just created.
+It is a best practice to always run your validator as a non-root user, like the `mln` user we just created.

 ## Hard Drive Setup